What is Mizan Therapy?

 How does Mizan Therapy help with digestive problems?

 Our language is full of expressions that connect our emotions and our digestion.
 Have you ever had “butterflies” in your stomach?
 A “lump” in your throat?
 Have you ever been moved by a strong and undeniable “gut feeling” about something or someone?

 We store our anxieties and emotions in our bodies and a popular storage area is the abdomen, and the digestive system.
 This can lead to constipation, indigestion, heartburn and even to IBS.

 Mizan, combined with self-care and dietary and lifestyle changes can make a huge difference to digestive upsets.
 And when our digestive system is working properly, we feel so much better.

 What is involved with self-care massage?
 How long will it take?

 I will teach you a simple self-care routine to do between appointments.
 It takes about five minutes a day, and can be done once you’re settled down in bed and ready for sleep – a lovely way to end the day, check in and do a bit of self-nurturing.

 Clients who perform self-massage obtain faster relief from symptoms.

 Where can I find a Mizan Therapist?

-I am based between Leeds and Bradford.
-If you need someone closer to home, there is a list of therapists on the Mizan Therapy website
+I am based in Shipley.
+If that’s nowhere near you, there is a list of practitioners on the Mizan Therapy website